hozmaster/dyndnsgd/dns/TASKLIST.md

         - [ ] Fetch all domains from the service.
         - [ ] Check is there new domains and update database if needed.
         - [ ] Backend should be able to react normal error cases (service is missing)
-        - [ ] Backend should be able to give next results back to frontend.
+        - [ ] Backend should be able to give results from the operation back to frontend.
             - [ ] No domains fetched
             - [ ] New domains fetched x amount
             - [ ] Error during processing request to the Service.